kuberhealthy/kuberhealthy/README.md

 ## Create Synthetic Checks for Your App

 With Kuberhealthy, you can easily create synthetic tests to check your applications with real world use cases.
 Read more about how external checks are configured in the documentation [here](docs/EXTERNAL_CHECKS.md) and learn how to create your own check container in any language [here](docs/EXTERNAL_CHECK_CREATION.md).
+Clients for external checks outside of Go can be found in the [clients directory](/clients).

 ## Installation